greenwichdn/AIGC/data/nlu.md

 - It's okay, I want to talk to someone about it
 - Full of stress
 - Not so much
+- I'm having depression
+- I just feel like giving all up

 ## intent:thanks
 - Thanks for your help